arpanghosh130883/Chicken-Disease-Classification-Projects-CICD-AWS-DVC-EC2-ECR/README.md

 	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    Github repo setting>actions>runner>new self hosted runner> choose os> then run command one by one present in the github (after clicking into new runner)
+    Name of the runner shoukd be : self-hosted

 # 7. Setup github secrets: